Has the Kaokoveld’s best viewing of diverse desert adapted wildlife, including elephant and lion

 Hoanib Skeleton Coast Camp has eight stylish, well-insulated en-suite tents with shaded outdoor lounges.
 One is a family unit that sleeps a family of four.

-Children of age 6 and older are accommodated, however if traveling with children aged between 6 and 12 years, private activities must be booked and paid for at an additional supplement.
+Children of age 6 and older are accommodated, however if travelling with children aged between 6 and 12 years, private activities must be booked and paid for at an additional supplement.
 All children aged 6 to 16 years must share a room with an adult.
 There is one family tent which consists of two ensuite bedrooms to accommodate families.

 The camp features a swimming pool at the main area, indoor and outdoor lounge areas overlooking a waterhole.
 Meals are served in the main dining area, with a bar nearby.
 The fire pit is a central focal point in the evenings for before and after dinner, where you can mingle with other guests sharing stories.